EGR557-SPR21-Team4/EGR557-SPR21-Team4.github.io/develop-a-research-question.md

 ## Tractability
   Our team has refined the initial research question by focusing more on tightly inclined spaces.
-Although our robot design will still have the ability to pass through tight spaces, it will focus more on climbing and descending angled terrain.
-Similar to the compression traits seen in a cockroach, our design will be able to collapse its body when squeezing through compact terrains.
-The design will also have the ability to expand its body when climbing through angled spaces; allowing the robot to heighten its traction without the use of high power motors or suction based technologies.
+Although our robot design will still have the ability to pass through tight spaces, it will focus more on climbing and descending angled or vertical terrain.
+Similar to the compression traits seen in a razor clam, our design will be able to collapse its body when squeezing through compact terrains.
+The design will also have the ability to expand its body when climbing through angled spaces; this allows the robot to heighten its traction without the use of high power motors or suction based technologies.
 In order to minimize cost and materials, the prototype will be constructed primarily from layered paper composite.
 Additionally, foldable robotic techniques will be implemented to minimize the use of bulky and expensive actuators.